Sam Beaver King: Migration to England

 King disembarked at Tilbury Docks on 22 June 1948, on the Windrush′s now famous first journey, and rejoined the RAF.
 He left the armed forces in 1953 and settled in Southwark, where he found work as a postman, the start of a 34-year career with the Post Office.

 King was heavily involved in London's West Indian community, including the 1959 Caribbean-style carnival first organised by Claudia Jones in St Pancras Town Hall in January 1959 that was a precursor of the Notting Hill Carnival.
 He also helped to found the West Indian Gazette, the first British newspaper written specifically for a black readership, and was its circulation manager in the mid-1950s.
 King served as a local councillor for six months before being elected mayor of the London Borough of Southwark in 1983.
 He was the first black mayor in the borough and was, at the time, the only black mayor in London.

 King set up the Windrush Foundation, with Arthur Torrington, in 1996 to preserve the memories of those who arrived on that voyage and to campaign on behalf of West Indian immigrants.
 He campaigned for the date of the Windrush's arrival to be established as a public holiday to mark the contributions of immigrants to British society and became so closely associated with this cause that he was known as "Mr Windrush".

 King was appointed a Member of the Order of the British Empire in 1998 as part of the 50th-anniversary celebrations of Windrush Day.
 That same year he published his autobiography, Climbing up the Rough Side of the Mountain.
+He is the subject of a 2023 ebook by Angela Cobbinah and Arthur Torrington, issued by the Windrush Foundation.